mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     Kipnu pleaded to her, "This is too much, Setre.
 Ginnu's done nothing to sow distrust."

-    "This is exactly how Lissa's spies work.
+    "This is exactly how Shinna's spies work.
 They make you think they're on your side until they vanish one day and your enemies know everything about you.
 Thi already knows that I'm working with you.
 What have you told hae about?"

     "A little about the listener things.
 Thi thought I was crazy."